deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 Delta Chat apps run the app-picker with cached data so it works during offline times.
 Most messengers also allow to configure a different URL for an alternative app-picker web page.

-Note that webxdc app store sites *seed* apps but don't control their usage afterwards.
+Note that webxdc app store sites *seed* apps but don't control anything afterwards.
 They can not collect any metadata or content data about their usage.
 It's like distributing `.exe` files in former times, only [safer](https://delta.chat/en/2023-05-22-webxdc-security)